 We assume that the production function F_i of each good i has constant returns to scale, which implies that equilibrium profits are zero.
-This assumption is less restrictive than it may appear because decreasing returns to scale can be captured by adding fixed factors to which the corresponding profits accrue.
-A similar observation applies to the assumption that shocks are Hicks-neutral: we can represent a productivity shock augmenting a specific input by adding a new producer that produces this input and hitting this new producer with a Hicks-neutral shock.
-Note also that although we refer to each producer as producing one good, our framework actually allows for joint production by multi-product producers: for example, to capture a producer i producing goods i and i' using intermediate inputs and factors, we represent good i' as an input entering negatively in the production and cost functions for good i'.
-Finally, note that goods could represent different varieties of goods from the same industry, goods from different industries, or even goods in different time periods, regions, or states of nature.
+This is without loss of generality because decreasing returns to scale can be captured by adding fixed factors to which the corresponding profits accrue.
+The assumption that shocks are Hicks-neutral is also without loss of generality: we can represent an input-specific productivity shock by adding a new producer that produces that input and hitting this new producer with a Hicks-neutral shock.10 Finally, note that goods could represent different varieties of goods from the same industry, goods from different industries, or even goods in different time periods, regions, or states of nature.11

-Define $Y(A_1,...,A_N)$ to be the equilibrium aggregate output as a function of the exogenous technology levels.
-Throughout the paper, and without loss of generality, we derive results regarding the effects of shocks in the vicinity of the steady state, which we normalize
+Define $Y(A_1, ..., A_N)$ to be the equilibrium aggregate output as a function of the exogenous technology levels.
+Throughout the paper, and without loss of generality, we refer to Y(1,...,1) as the steady-state aggregate output of the model, and we derive results regarding the effects of shocks in the vicinity of this steady state.
+The relevant derivatives are all evaluated at the steady-state $(A_1,...,A_N) = (1,...,1)$.